Natural language generation: Image captioning

+A common method in image captioning is to use a vision model (such as a ResNet) to encode an image into a vector, then use a language model (such as an RNN) to decode the vector into a caption.

 Despite advancements, challenges and opportunities remain in image capturing research.
 Notwithstanding the recent introduction of Flickr30K, MS COCO and other large datasets have enabled the training of more complex models such as neural networks, it has been argued that research in image captioning could benefit from larger and diversified datasets.
 Designing automatic measures that can mimic human judgments in evaluating the suitability of image descriptions is another need in the area.
 Other open challenges include visual question-answering (VQA), as well as the construction and evaluation multilingual repositories for image description.